 Following up with your clients is essential to the success of your business.
 Once you have a lead’s attention, you need to keep it by reminding them of your services and how they can benefit from them.
 Using phones and emails are two of the best ways to stay in touch with clients, and you can manage individual features of each whether you use AMS, CRM, or a combination of the systems.

-For more information about our insurance management software and how it can make a difference for your business, schedule a call with Better Agency today.
+For more information about our insurance management software and how it can make a difference for your business, contact Better Agency today.